ableinc/mongrations/README.md

 ```

 # Use
-Mongrations comes with a CLI Tool as well as a class for a pythonic migration approach
+Mongrations comes with a CLI Tool as well as a class for a pythonic migration approach.
+PyMongo is used under
+the hood, so follow <a href="https://api.mongodb.com/python/current/tutorial.html#getting-a-collection">this documentation</a>
+for instructions on how to create your migrations.
+For the environment file manager used in this tool, follow
+<a href='https://github.com/ableinc/pydotenvs'>this repo</a>.

 **CLI**
 ```bash